Below you find the answers to typical questions. Feel free to look around and consider using our FAQ search feature.

 Batemo Cells are specifically designed for MATLAB Simulink.
 It is easy to connect the inports, to use the block mask, to set the Batemo Cells parameters and to visualize, save and analyze the Batemo Cells simulation results.

 This is easily possible.
-Go to your Simulink Library Browser and navigate to Batemo Cells → Tutorials → Pack Design.
+Open the help of the Batemo Cell and open the tab Tutorials.
 Watch the pack design video tutorial to learn how to build your pack models using Batemo Cells.

 Open the Library Browser, right-click in the window and click Refresh Library Browser.
 If the Batemo Cells still do not appear close the Library Browser.
 Click Set Path in the Home menu tab of the MATLAB main window.
 Check if the Batemo Cells installation folder including all subfolders are listed in the MATLAB search path.
 If the folders are missing hit Add with Subfolders… and select the Batemo Cells installation folder.
 Click Save to close the set path menu.
 Open the Library Browser again, right click in the window and click Refresh Library Browser.
 If the Batemo Cells do still not appear, contact Batemo support.